Contributors and Guidelines

 ['C:\\Users\\<YOUR_USERNAME>\\Documents\\Coding\\QSDsan\\qsdsan']

-After configuring the path, in your CLI, navigate to the cloned QSDsan package directory, then you can simply run the test locally using pytest:
+Then, from the cloned QSDsan package directory, run the tests locally using pytest:

 pytest # if this doesn't work, try `python -m pytest` or `python3 -m pytest`